nicleong27/Beauty_Reviews/README.md

 ![Precision Recall](./imgs/confusion_matrix_model3.png)

-Based on the below, it appears that the words "dry" or "oily" are important features in the model.
+Based on the below, it appears that the words "dry" and "oily" are important features in the model.

 ![Dry Oily](./imgs/top_10_feature_importances.png)